About the course

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

 Candidates should have a University degree of a 2:1 or higher Honours in the subject area in which they wish to teach.
-In line with statutory guidelines all candidates must have Maths and English GCSE grade C or above (or equivalent), as well as passes in the literacy and numeracy skills tests.
+In line with statutory guidelines all candidates must have Maths and English GCSE grade C or above (or equivalent).
 In order to be eligible for the School Direct Salaried Route candidates must have had at least 3 years work experience.

 We seek enthusiastic and self-motivated candidates who have a desire to improve the education of young people.